Singngat

-Singngat is one of the sub-divisional headquarters of Churachandpur district in the Indian state of Manipur and is a key administrative centre in the southwestern border of the state.
+Singngat, also spelt Singhat, is one of the sub-divisional headquarters of Churachandpur district in the Indian state of Manipur and is a key administrative centre in the southwestern border of the state.
 The Manipur Government officially recorded the name as Singhat, that's because the Meiteis find it difficult to pronounce the original name.

 Border Model Town

 Thanks to efforts by the powers that be, Singngat has been part of a military and civilian partnership that seeks to redevelop it as a Model Town.

 Lifelines

 Drinking Water

 Water scarcity has been grappling the people of Singngat since time immemorial.
 People have to undergo tremendous hardships in fetching water to as far away a tiny stream at over one to two kilometers, everyday, which sometimes is just barely a trickle from a small rivulet.
 To address the issue of perennial scarcity of drinking water, certain initiatives had been undertaken in the past.
 These are as follows:

 1980s: An earthen dam was constructed by Pu Gougin, the then MLA at Paldai which soon proved to be a dismal failure.

 1990s: With aid from an UN agency, an underground water pump scheme was initiated.
 It made water available for everyday use and was a great success.
 Sadly, most of the equipments were damaged during 1997-98 ethnic conflict.
 No such activity has been undertaken since then and the free and abundant availability of clean drinking water remains a distant dream for the town's inhabitants.

 2006-07: An amount of Rs.
 16 Lakh was sanctioned for water harvesting scheme under the MCA project.
 The system works only during the rainy season.
 A few old tanks are the only existing testimony to this scheme.

 2009-10: A sum of Rs.
 204.64 lakhs was sanctioned by the Ministry of Development of North Eastern Region for the augmentation of water supply in Singngat for the period 2009–2010.
 This project was sanctioned on 20 July 2009 and according to the Detailed Project Report submitted by PHED, Churachandpur Division obtained from DONER, the source of water will be Tuisum river, 8 km from Singngat town.
 Work was started and the project was supposed to be completed by July 2011.